Download the MP3: Click here

 Allow me to share with you some important points regarding this verse from Matthew Henry’s Commentary:

-Our prayer motivator devotional today is part 7 of our series titled “JUST PRAY” from Dr. John R. Rice.
+Our prayer motivator devotional today is the 10th and final part of our series titled “THE DEFINITION OF FAITH” from Dr. John R. Rice.

 Christ was obligated to be merciful [to the Samaritan woman]!
 Christ could not be indifferent, could not be a respector of person, could not hate Samaritans as other Jews did.
 Since Christ was God, the God of all flesh, the Saviour of the world, she knew He was as willing to hear her as to hear anybody else.
 Her confidence, her assurance, her faith were based in the Christ she knew.
 Whether she had seen Him work miracles before, or whether she had seen the compassion in His face as He healed others, or whether she was an utter stranger and the blessed Holy Spirit had simply and directly revealed it in her heart, we do not know.
 But she trusted Him to do what He, out of His loving mercy, was constrained to do.
 Her faith was based on an intimate understanding of the real will of Christ and the real character of Christ.